-So, if you are looking for a nice view of the city and the Gulf of Thailand, make sure you visit Khao Hin Lek Fai in Hua Hin, but first, read more about it here.
+If you are looking for a friendly and excellent view of the city and the Gulf of Thailand, visit Khao Hin Lek Fai in Hua Hin, but first, read more about it here.

 The six unique viewing platforms at Khao Hin Lek Fai offer a considerable chance to encounter the Hua Hin "from above."
 It is suitable to visit the place in the early morning when the sun rises on the horizon over the Thai bay.